DigiMatChem/paper-ml-with-lobster-descriptors/README.md

 [![Testing Linux](https://github.com/DigiMatChem/paper-ml-with-lobster-descriptors/actions/workflows/testing.yml/badge.svg?branch=main)](https://github.com/DigiMatChem/paper-ml-with-lobster-descriptors/actions/workflows/testing.yml) [![Build Docs](https://github.com/DigiMatChem/paper-ml-with-lobster-descriptors/actions/workflows/docs.yml/badge.svg?branch=main)](https://github.com/DigiMatChem/paper-ml-with-lobster-descriptors/actions/workflows/docs.yml)

 # General
-This repository contains codes and data used for of the publication:
-**A critical assessment of bonding descriptors for predicting materials properties**
+To keep the publication concise, not all results are included.
+This repository provides a one-stop access point to all results, along with all code and data required to reproduce them.
+Results are organized as static HTML pages for easy navigation.

 Preprint available at ...

 The code has been written by A. Naik with contributions from Dr. Philipp Benner and ....

 ## Installation